 Initial guidelines for sustaining EMS provider alertness and managing fatigue in EMS operations

-In this fifth and final Vitals article in the series on EMS Operator Fatigue, we address a number of organizational and environmental factors that play important roles in preventing or mitigating worker fatigue and offer guidelines for sustaining EMS provider on-the-job alertness.
+In this article, we address a number of organizational and environmental factors that play important roles in preventing or mitigating worker fatigue and offer guidelines for sustaining EMS provider on-the-job alertness.
 The special focus is on the physical environment associated with EMS work stations and ambulances important aspects of worker health and fitness.

 Sleeping accommodations at the station